Supergirl (Cir-El)

 Supergirl (also known as Cir-El or Mia) is a superheroine appearing in American comic books published by DC Comics.
 Created by writer Steven Seagle and artist Scott McDaniel, she first appeared in Superman: The 10¢ Adventure #1 (2003) as the alleged daughter of Superman.
 She is later found to be a human girl who was genetically altered by the villain Brainiac to appear Kryptonian.

 The character apparently disappears from the present when she enters a time stream, traveling to another timeline, to thwart a plot involving Brainiac 13.
 Although after her disappearance Cir-El has subsequently appeared in other stories set in the main timeline, even meeting the other Supergirls in Superman/Batman (vol. 1) #24, proving that she is still alive.
-Later DC events that restore the concept of an infinite multiverse and different universes and timelines coexisting at the same time, such as Dark Nights: Death Metal and Dark Crisis, seemingly prove this.
+Later DC events that restore the concept of an infinite multiverse and different universes and timelines coexisting at the same time, such as "Dark Nights: Death Metal" and "Dark Crisis", seemingly prove this.

 Natasha Irons, Girl 13, and Cir-El form "The Supergirls".
 Art by Mike Deodato.

 Fictional character biography

 Superman: The 10¢ Adventure

 When a crazed villain named Radion attacks Metropolis, a young girl in a costume leaps into battle and throws the villain into a nuclear reactor.
 The girl identifies herself as Supergirl, Superman's daughter.
 When Superman confronts the girl, she claims to be Cir-El, the daughter of Superman and Lois Lane, who originates from the future and was brought to the past by the Futuresmiths.
 When Superman encounters the Futuresmiths, they show him a future dominated by robotic monsters and a cybernetic version of Superman, which they claim will only be prevented by Cir-El's death.
+As the Futuresmiths turn to attack Cir-El, Superman flies her to safety.

+When Superman and Batman are said to be "captured" by President Lex Luthor in the Superman/Batman arc "Public Enemies", Cir-El teams up with Superboy, Krypto, and Natasha Irons to rescue them.
+Batman, not actually having been captured, saves Cir-El and Superboy from a White House death trap.

-As the Futuresmiths turn to attack Cir-El, Superman flies her to safety. robot Kelex subsequently confirms that Cir-El is a human-Kryptonian hybrid who is not related to Superman.
+Superman has a shock when, while talking to Cir-El, she changes into an angry young woman named Mia, who hates her Cir-El persona.
+Kelex subsequently confirms that Cir-El is not related to Superman.
+While Mia has some Kryptonian attributes, she is primarily human.